EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

 ## Head Studs

 There was a lot of debate about what the correct head studs to use for a B20V so I ended up falling back to the OEM parts catalog to double check things.
-I found that while B series studs do vary in length depending on the engine (B181, B18B, B20, B16, etc...) it's due to the head and all the blocks are the same.
+I found that while B series studs vary in length depending on the engine (B181, B18B, B20, B16, etc...) it's just because of variances in the heads and all the blocks are the same.
 This means you should buy the head stud kit that matches your head.

 For a GSR head this would be ARP-208-4303, and for a B16 head it'd be ARP ARP 208-4306.